stmorse/Lagrange/_posts/2018-08-01-espn-fantasy-2-python.md

 tags: [projects, football, python]
 ---

-This is the first of two triumphant follow-on posts to [this post about using ESPN's Fantasy API](https://stmorse.github.io/journal/espn-fantasy-python.html).  **tl;dr** This post shows how to get detailed historical boxscores (including active + bench player stats) thru the (hidden) ESPN Fantasy Football API, the second one will show (*in the works*) how to access private league info such as by-player stats including free agents.
+This is the first of two triumphant follow-on posts to [this post about using ESPN's Fantasy API](https://stmorse.github.io/journal/espn-fantasy-python.html).  **tl;dr** This post shows how to get detailed historical boxscores (including active + bench player stats) thru the (hidden) ESPN Fantasy Football API, the [second one](https://stmorse.github.io/journal/espn-fantasy-3-python.html) will show how to access private league info such as by-player stats including free agents.

 <img align="center" width="100%" src="{{ site.github.url }}/images/radar_sh.png" alt="win-loss profiles">